Online selective conformal inference: adaptive scores, convergence rates and optimality: Introduction

 For the adversarial setting, \cite{gibbs2021adaptive} suggested the {\it adaptive conformal inference} (ACI) method: a gradient descent method that adjusts the width of the prediction set.
-The sensitivity of ACI to its step-size parameter has led to modifications that tune the step size adaptively \citep{zaffran2022adaptive,gibbs2024conformal}.
-The aforementioned methods guarantee that the average missed coverage, $\sum^t_{s=1} \ind{Y_s \notin \cC_s}/t$ , is in the long run at most a pre-defined target $\alpha$.
-However, the instantaneous miss-coverage probability, {$\mP(Y_t \notin \cC_t\mid \mathcal{F}_{{t-1}})$, where $ \mathcal{F}_{{t-1}}$ denotes the past information at time $t$}, may deviate largely from $\alpha$, even if $\set{(X_t, Y_t), t \geq 1}$ are independent and identically distributed (iid).
-Addressing this problem, \cite{angelopoulos2024online} suggested requiring (in addition to average missed coverage at most $\alpha$) that the algorithm achieves asymptotic non-coverage probability $\alpha$ when the online examples are iid.
+The sensitivity of ACI to its step size parameter has led to modifications that tune the step size adaptively \citep{zaffran2022adaptive,gibbs2024conformal}.
+The aforementioned methods guarantee that the average missed coverage, $\sum^t_{k=1} \ind{Y_k \notin \cC_k}/t$ , is in the long run at most a pre-defined target $\alpha$.
+However, the instantaneous miss-coverage probability, {$\mP(Y_t \notin \cC_t\mid \mathcal{F}_{{t-1}})$, where $ \mathcal{F}_{{t-1}}$ denotes the past information at time $t$}, may deviate largely from $\alpha$, even if $\set{(X_t, Y_t), t \geq 1}$ are iid.
+Addressing this problem, \cite{angelopoulos2024online} suggested requiring that the algorithm achieves asymptotic non-coverage probability $\alpha$ when the online examples are iid.
 Thus, asymptotically, the coverage guarantee is the same as for a single example in the classic split conformal literature \citep{vovk2005algorithmic}.
-More formally, \cite{angelopoulos2024online} suggested modifications of ACI that ensure: (1) $\lim_{t\rightarrow \infty} \sum^t_{s=1} \ind{Y_s \notin \cC_s}/t=\alpha$ for any adversarial data setting, and (2) in the iid data setting, $\lim_{t\rightarrow \infty} \mP(Y_t \notin \cC_t) = \alpha$.
-Selection occurs when the analyst only wants to report an inference when specific examples of interest show up.
-For example, when the outcome is expected to be extreme (say extreme whether forecast, where arguably accurate forecast when the weather is not extreme is not of great importance), or the covariates indicate immediate attention is needed (say patients at high risk).
-A typical setting where selection occurs is when the stream of examples is dense (i.e., new observations arrive frequently), since prediction sets will be reported only at selected time points.
-With selection, a natural modification is to require that the algorithm satisfies that the non-coverage probability {\it conditionally on being selected} is asymptotically $\alpha$ under the iid assumption for the online examples.
-In the conformal inference literature, the non-coverage probability conditional on selection --- referred to as the {\it selection-conditional guarantee} --- has been the target of control in the (offline) batch setting studied in \cite{jin2024confidence}.
-Specifically, for a test sample consisting of $m$ examples, \cite{jin2024confidence} offer a way to construct prediction sets for the subset of selected examples, guaranteeing that, conditional on selection, the non-coverage probability is at most $\alpha$.
-A similar challenge arises in online applications, where it is common for analysts to be interested only in selected time points.
+More formally, \cite{angelopoulos2024online} suggested modifications of ACI that ensure: (1) $\lim_{t\rightarrow \infty} \sum^t_{k=1} \ind{Y_k \notin \cC_k}/t=\alpha$ for any adversarial data setting, and (2) in the iid data setting, $\lim_{t\rightarrow \infty} \mP(Y_t \notin \cC_t) = \alpha$.